NinjasCL-archive/masonite-i18n/README.md

 `file`

-Would store the path to the file beign translated.
+Would store the path to the file being translated.

 `textdomain`